chainstacklabs/chainstack-dlp-browser-extension/README.md

    - Click the Load unpacked button and select the extension directory (`dist` in this case).

 Now, your browser extension is installed and ready to use.

+> Note that you will need to re-run the bundle command every time you edit `index.js`.